jhallen/joes-sandbox/editor-perf/readme.md

 JOE, ED and NVI swap large files to disk, so this test is no problem for them.
 JOE's RSS is 65756 KiB when the huge file is loaded.
 NVI's is 2088!

+MCedit loads the file quickly into its simple gap buffer.
+However, the gap is locked to the cursor and distant cursor motions are slow since all of the intervening text has to be copied.
+Even so, for quick file viewing it's impressive.
+MCedit's RSS is 3 GB when the file is loaded.

 I'm amazed that Sublime Text is also able to load a 3 GB file.
 When loaded, Sublime's RSS is 1384944 KiB.
 Sublime is nicer than JOE in that it shows a